Where can I afford to live?

 If there are fewer than 25 properties matching your criteria in an area, it will come up with "no data".
 Figures based on a smaller number of properties would be unreliable.

+When using the calculator, your postcode is required so that the BBC can provide you information on housing costs in your area.
+The BBC is the data controller of the data you enter here.
+For more information see the BBC Privacy & Cookies Policy.

-The calculator was produced by: Dominic Bailey, Prina Shah and Steven Connor
+The calculator was produced by: Dominic Bailey, Prina Shah, James Dooley and Steven Connor